Other posts from the On a visit to.. series:

 How to look like the locals?

 DO NOT dress up.
 DO NOT do your hair.
 Head to dinner with the same clothes you hiked in all day.
 Wear your ski pants to apres-ski in town.
-Frequent clothing optional hot springs.
+Frequent clothing-optional hot springs.
 Change by the side of the road.
 We all do it.
 No one cares about your appearance.
 They care about the sparkle in your eyes and your passion for adventure.
 And always have all your outdoor gear and a spare change of clothes in your car.
 You never know what opportunity for adventure will suddenly arise.
 You wouldn’t want to miss it, would you 🙂

 What should we absolutely try when we’re there?

-The great outdoors in any season – skiing, snowboarding, backcountry touring, snowmobiling, rafting, kayaking, hiking, mountain biking, 4-wheeling, horseback riding; see wildflowers; live country and bluegrass music; taste amazing craft brews; real grass-fed beef; wild caught game meat; stay on a ranch, see how the locals still live, wear cowboy boots, go gold panning or rock hunting for semi-precious stones.
+The great outdoors in any season – skiing, snowboarding, backcountry touring, snowmobiling, rafting, kayaking, hiking, mountain biking, 4-wheeling, horseback riding; see wildflowers; live country and bluegrass music; taste amazing craft brews; real grass-fed beef; wild-caught game meat; stay on a ranch, see how the locals still live, wear cowboy boots, go gold panning or rock hunting for semi-precious stones.

 I am a huge coffee aficionado and I try to test the local beans at every small town roastery.
 Aviano in Denver is to die for, despite the price tag, First Ascent Coffee Roasters in Crested Butte is another favorite of mine where they roast their own beans, stop by the Big Shooter in Kremmling if you want to see real cowboys (not for coffee :-)).
 For tea lovers, there is an adorable authentic tea house in Boulder, while the coffee addicts can head to Boxcar Coffee Roasters and have their minds blown off.

-The place you’d like to share with us?
+The place you’d like to share with us.

 Southwest Colorado and the San Juan Mountains.
-I’d like to take you to the small towns with less than 1000 inhabitants, show you the remains of the mining industry that put Colorado on the map, take you through high mountain passes with jaw-dropping verticals and no guard rails, hike a snow-capped peak, dip in hot springs afterwards, savor some craft brews and grass-fed beef.
+I’d like to take you to the small towns with less than 1000 inhabitants, show you the remains of the mining industry that put Colorado on the map, take you through high mountain passes with jaw-dropping verticals and no guard rails, hike a snow-capped peak, dip in hot springs afterward, savor some craft brews and grass-fed beef.
 Southwest Colorado is remote and not on the map for first-time visitors but that’s what makes it so special and unique to me.
 It is the real deal, hope you are not scared of heights, dirt roads, and mountain folks 🙂

 Since I love being outdoors, I would recommend checking out farmers markets and summer festivals in Colorado instead of heading to museums.
 Mountain Fest in Carbondale is a true representation of life in the mountains, Buena Vista has the oldest whitewater river festival, Breckenridge has its fair share of brew fests, Vail offers the Go Pro Mountain Games fest, Steamboat and Telluride both have amazing music fests, Aspen has a great film fest and a food and wine fest, and if you are in the area don’t miss the Peter Lik gallery in town 🙂